The Infrastructure Investment and Jobs Act

 • Assessment of truck parking facilities in the state.

 Establishing a solid freight plan is crucial for states looking to maximize their receipt of federal grant funding under IIJA.
-We encourage state trucking associations and motor carriers to work with state transportation officials to ensure their freight plan accurately captures the trucking industry’s needs.
+We encourage state trucking associations and motor carriers to work with state transportation officials to ensure their freight plans accurately capture the trucking industry’s needs.
 The American Transportation Research Institute offers guidance and resources on writing freight plans, which is available here.

 Truck Parking